benjystanton/benjystanton.github.io/_posts/2019-11-07-accessibility-checklist.md

 - Avoid italics, block capitals or justified text
 - Use a san-serif font with thick letters
 - [Make sure text can be resized](https://css-tricks.com/accessible-font-sizing-explained/)

+Read my post about [how improving typography can help us to meet user needs]({{ site.baseurl}}/blog/how-improving-typography-can-help-us-to-meet-user-needs/).

 ## Written content